Holland in the Spring

 Left: Moooi’s super-modern take on traditional Dutch tulip vases in their achingly cool Amsterdam furniture & accessories showroom.
 The Heinen Delft’s Blauw shop in Amsterdam is one of the country’s few flagship blue and white ceramics producers.

 If you’re looking for a cultural experience in tandem with activities for kids, Holland in the Spring is a brilliant choice.
-Head there in March, April or May to see the landscape and various attractions at their best.
-No flight required and easy to access via the Channel Tunnel or by car ferry to Calais.
+Head there in March, April or May post-pandemic to see the floral landscapes at their best.
+No flight required and easy access via the Channel Tunnel or by car ferry to Calais.
 The drive up to the Dutch border from France through Belgium is straightforward and quick.
 All you need to do is plan your itinerary and choose your accommodation.
 A little time on your hands is all you need.
 No excuses!

 A note about the author.